EvgenijLutz/HarfBuzz/README.md

-# HarfBuzzFramework
+# HarfBuzz

-A cross-platform HarfBuzz wrapper for Apple platforms, distributed as a Swift Package with C and C++ interop, [FreeType](https://github.com/freetype/freetype) and [libpng](https://github.com/pnggroup/libpng) support, and XCFramework binary integration.
+A cross-platform [HarfBuzz](https://github.com/harfbuzz/harfbuzz) wrapper for Apple platforms, distributed as a Swift Package with C and C++ interop, [FreeType](https://github.com/freetype/freetype) and [libpng](https://github.com/pnggroup/libpng) support, and XCFramework binary integration.

 Supports **iOS**, **macOS**, **tvOS**, **watchOS**, **visionOS** - device and simulator - all in one neat package.